axanthos/orange3-textable-prototypes/doc/widgets/YouGet.rst

 Note
 ~~~~~~~~

-Note that when starting the widget and when first add your URL(s), the **Add** button is gray, however, it is functional.
+Note that when starting the widget and when first adding your URL(s), the **Add** button is gray, however, it is functional.
 Press
 it to add your URL(s) to the **Sources** section.

 Note also that in the **Select number of comments** section, there is a 1 there by default.
 If you do not choose